Around 2006, I discovered the Hercules IBM mainframe emulator. This ISNOT a simulation. AND there is also also the free IBM MVS 3.8 system.

-WHEN looking INTO the Internet near 2006, documentation FOR old SIMULA compilers AND even the original language definitions are difficult TO find.
+WHEN looking INTO the Internet at that time, documentation FOR old SIMULA compilers AND even the original language definition seemed rather rare TO find.
+Things have changed a lot in the meantime.

-The Beta Language Book Home page used to introduced (once upon a time): "In the beginning there was Simula - designed by Kristen Nygaard and Ole-Johan Dahl at the Norwegian Computing Center in the 1960s, the first language to introduce the techniques recognized as Object-Oriented Programming (OOP)".
+The Beta Language Book Home page once introduced: "In the beginning there was Simula - designed by Kristen Nygaard and Ole-Johan Dahl at the Norwegian Computing Center in the 1960s, the first language to introduce the techniques now known as Object-Oriented Programming (OOP)".

 Helle to you, as well.
 Your e-mail was finally passed on to me.
 I worked at the Norwegian Computing Center (NR), way back.
 I worked in Simula a.s. afterwards, as long as we managed to keep the company going.
 I was responsible for the IBM SIMULA system, among others, in both cases.
 I am actually very pleased that you have managed to get the old IBM SIMULA system up and running on an MVS emulator.
 Impressive!
 Yes, of course you may continue to use it!
 I was the last person in Simula a.s.
 I maintained a website and an e-mail address a number of years after the company terminated its operation, to keep the PC SIMULA system available for those who wanted to use it.
 It is still available for those who know where to find it.
 I am not working with SIMULA at present, but keep those interested up to date as to what is still available.